-Indicator Description Response from potential cybersecurity threats, we employ various defensive and monitoring techniques based on industry frameworks and collaborate with experts and industry partners to exchange information about threats, best practices and trends.
-Governance • Our chief information officer oversees information protection, and we have governance and compliance structures in place to a • Senior leaders from major business units and support entities review cybersecurity threats, prioritize security actions, and help the our Confidential Information Protection Council ensures that we appropriately classify and protect confidential information and • Our Privacy committee, comprising cross-organizational representatives, helps protect Tlers', customers' and business partners Assessment We: • Regularly review and test controls to ensure that protections function as they should. • Conduct external penetration tests, internal vulnerability assessments, and audits at the site and business level. • Evaluate our practices against industry standards and vet with external experts. • Address any identified deficiencies.
+Indicator Description Response 3-3 Management of material topics See the Information Protection section of TI's 2022 Corporate Citizenship Report to learn more about the company's management approach.
+To protect our company, technology, and intellectual property from potential cybersecurity threats, we employ various defensive and monitoring techniques based on industry frameworks and cybersecurity standards (which may include personal information).
+We also collaborate with experts and industry partners to exchange information about threats, best practices and trends.
+Governance • Our chief information officer oversees information protection, and we have governance and compliance structures in place to address or elevate issues if needed. • Senior leaders from major business units and support entities review cybersecurity threats, prioritize security actions, and help build awareness and support within their organizations. • Our Confidential Information Protection Council ensures that we appropriately classify and protect confidential information and trade secrets. • Our Privacy committee, comprising cross-organizational representatives, helps protect Tlers', customers' and business partners' personally identifiable information.
+Assessment We: • Regularly review and test controls to ensure that protections function as they should. • Conduct external penetration tests, internal vulnerability assessments, and audits at the site and business level. • Evaluate our practices against industry standards and vet with external experts. • Address any identified deficiencies.
 Grievance channels If employees identify potential threats or have questions or concerns about IT security, we have internal channels to assist them.
-It managers and other channels.
-Resources Governance Our chief information officer oversees information protection, and we have governance and compliance structures in place to address or elevate issues if needed.
-Senior leaders from major business units and support entities review cybersecurity threats, prioritize security actions, and help build awareness and support within their organizations.
-Our Confidential Information Protection Council ensures that we appropriately classify and protect confidential information and trade secrets.
-Our Privacy committee, comprising cross-organizational representatives, helps protect Tlers', customers' and business partners' personally identifiable information.
-Assessment We: Regularly review and test controls to ensure that protections function as they should.
-Conduct external penetration tests, internal vulnerability assessments, and audits at the site and business level.
-Evaluate our practices against industry standards and vet with external experts.
-Address any identified deficiencies.
-Grievance channels If employees identify potential threats or have questions or concerns about IT security, we have internal channels to assist them.
 Customers and suppliers can also contact us directly through their account managers and other channels.
+Resources Ti allocates extensive financial, human and information protection resources to protect intellectual property and employee and customer information.
 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data TI investigates and evaluates all potential breaches or privacy concerns that are brought to its attention.
 While the company does not report or publish information about individual concerns or allegations, we would report or disclose any material breach or data concern as required by applicable legal or regulatory requirements.
-Business continuity and risk management Indicator Description Response 3-3 Management of material topics See the Risk Management and Business Continuity section of Tl's 2022 Corporate Citizenship Report to learn more about how Tl manages these programs.
-Tl is a member of the business continuity planning (BCP) Conference Board, a consortium of business stakeholders who discuss and share best practices on ways to anticipate, mitigate and avoid risks.
+Business co ontinuity and risk management Indicator Description Response 3-3 Management of material topics See the Risk Management and Business Continuity section of TI's 2022 Corporate Citizenship Report to learn more about how TI manages these programs.
+TI is a member of the business continuity planning (BCP) Conference Board, a consortium of business stakeholders who discuss and share best practices on ways to anticipate, mitigate and avoid risks.